Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: The case of an algebraic torus

-as $\Lhkappa \oplus \widehat{\Lh}^{-\kappa}$-modules.
+as $V^{\kappa}(\Lh) \otimes V^{\kappa^{*}}(\Lh)$-modules.

-It can be deduced for instance from Theorem \ref{theorem rigidity of chiral Peter-Weyl} that $\mathcal{D}_{T}^{\kappa}$ is an half-lattice vertex algebra (in the sense of \cite{BermanDongTan2002}).
+It can be deduced for instance from Theorem \ref{theorem rigidity of chiral Peter-Weyl} that $\mathcal{D}_{T}^{\kappa}$ is a half-lattice vertex algebra (in the sense of \cite{BermanDongTan2002}).
 We learned the theory of lattice vertex algebras from \cite{DongLiMason1997}, \cite{BermanDongTan2002} and §6.4 and §6.5 of \cite{LepowskyLi1994}.
 It is more convenient for our purposes to reproduce fully the results of the previously cited references.
-Our main input is the reformulation of some results using the spectral flow group introduced in Section \ref{section spectral flow in the theory of vertex algebras} and systematically keeping track of the level $\kappa$.
+Our main input is a reformulation of certain results using the spectral flow group introduced in Section \ref{section spectral flow in the theory of vertex algebras}, while systematically keeping track of the level $\kappa$.

 \begin{lemme} Let $M$ be a $V^{\kappa}(\Lh)$-module.
 Then for all $h \in \Lh$ the formula

 defines an element of $\End(M)[[z]]$.
 Moreover, for all $x \in \Lh$ and $m\in \mathbb{Z}$, the following commutation relations hold